GaneshKadam65/StudentRecordManagementSystemCPP/README.md

 # StudentRecordManagementSystemCPP
 this C++ project structure will help you in knowing about the system of file management.
 The program designed by you will be ready to accumulate all the students’ data and information correctly.
+This data can be any information related to the student, their personal information, academic records, roll number, etc. This project will teach you how to tackle wrong inputs.
+This code allows you to perform various operations such as adding a new student, displaying all students, searching for a student by roll number, updating student details, and deleting a student.
+The student information is stored in a file called "students.txt".